World Water Day 2023 – History, Importance, and Facts

 1. Water affects millions of people.

-According to the Centers for Disease Control and Prevention or CDC, approximately 780 million people do not have access to clean drinking water.
+According to the Centers for Disease Control and Prevention (CDC), approximately 780 million people do not have access to clean drinking water.
 It goes without saying that drinking contaminated water leads to a host of life-threatening diseases.

 2. Water pollution affects wildlife.